MaryMahmoodi/ConvolutionalNeuralNetwork/README.md

-# ConvolutionalNeuralNetwork on MNST DATASET
+# ConvolutionalNeuralNetwork on MNIST DATASET